Spyderisk/system-modeller/README.md

 The SPYDERISK System Modeller (SSM) provides a thorough risk assessment of complex systems making use of context and connectivity to take into account the web of attack paths and secondary threat cascades in a system.

 SPYDERISK assists the user in following the risk assessment process defined in ISO 27005 and thus supports the Information Security Management System defined in ISO 27001.
 The SPYDERISK System Modeller is a generic risk assessment tool and must be configured with a model of a domain ("knowledgebase"), containing the available asset types and relations, descriptions of the threats, the possible security controls, and more.

-The software comes bundled with a knowledgebase for complex networked information systems.
+The SPYDERISK software does not come bundled with any particular knowledgebase; this is configurable at build/deploy time, by putting one or more zip bundles into the "knowledgebases" folder (described in more detail later).
+An example knowledgebase has been developed for complex networked information systems, which is available here: https://github.com/SPYDERISK/domain-network/packages/1826148

 The web-based graphical user interface guides the user through the following steps: